 I have gained a whole new family in AA, a family that, in many ways, knows me better than my own mother and father ever did.
 I hope that our trusted servants throughout the AA fellowship never forget that we are not an exclusive body.
 Our Unity depends on embracing diversity, not on dictating conformity.

 If we want the hand of AA always to be there, we must continue to welcome all those who come to us for help, no matter how downtrodden, no matter how often they have tried to quit and failed, no matter what beliefs they profess.
 We hope that our treatment of newcomers will continue to be kind, tolerant, loving and hopeful.
 There is, after all, no such thing as a hopeless case, as AA members have been demonstrating ever since Bill Wilson drew his first sober breath more than 80 years ago.

 Yours in the worldwide fellowship of the spirit,

 Broader Path, Odessa, ON

-Peter T. took his last drink 46 years ago and found AA by accident a couple of days later, while trying to help a friend get sober and into treatment.
-The friend spurned AA and the treatment didn’t work for him either.
-But Peter attended his first AA meeting as a result of this premature 12th step exercise, heard the speaker he had to hear, and felt at home, among friends, immediately.
-Today, at 81, he reads, writes a little, walks a lot, practices Tai Chi and meditates.
+Peter T. attended his first AA meeting, heard the speaker he had to hear, and felt at home, among friends, immediately.
+At 81, he reads, writes a little, walks a lot, practices Tai Chi and meditates.
 He also attends AA meetings in Odessa and Kingston.